NZPocketGuide.com© NZPocketGuide.com

 White Water Rafting

 On the Kaituna River, you can raft the highest commercially rafted waterfall in New Zealand, a 7m (23ft) drop into water that is populated by sacred eels and breathtaking scenery.
 Rafting trips are available with River Rats Rafting (more info on Viator and Klook)Kaituna Cascades (on Viator and Klook) and Kaitiaki Adventures.
-See how the rafting in Rotorua compares with the 7 Best Places to Go White Water Rafting in New Zealand.
+See how the rafting in Rotorua compares with the 10 Best Places to Go White Water Rafting in New Zealand.

-Ziplining Tour
+Ziplining Tours

-We also love Rotorua Canopy Tours, a 3-hour journey deep into virgin native New Zealand forest.
+We also love Rotorua Canopy Tours (147 Fairy Springs Road), a 3-hour journey deep into virgin native New Zealand forest.
 Stand up to 22 m high in the forest, zip-lining from tree to tree.
-Learn more about Rotorua Canopy Tours on Viator, Klook or KKdayThen, see how it compares to other zippy thrills in the country in the 10 Best Places to Zipline in New Zealand.
+Learn more about Rotorua Canopy Tours on Viator, Klook or KKday.

 Weird Extreme Activities